 This functionality allows you to create trigger-action-like integrations or simply load all the new records and updates from one source to another automatically.
 However, it is not a full-featured replacement for data synchronization, because an Import package cannot perform actions for recently deleted records.

 Importing recently added or updated records is supported only when the Source is a cloud application.
 It also requires a source object to have fields that store timestamps for the creation time and last modification time.
 For example, in Salesforce, these fields are CreatedDate and LastModifiedDate.
-However, there is a workaround for relational databases, described at the end of this topic.
+However, there is a workaround for relational databases, described below.

 To import only recent data from relational databases, you can use the following workaround: